 From September 1, 2019, when you purchase or renew your insurance you will need:

-You'll be asked to list anyone who drives your car such as household members, employees, learners and others who use your car.
+You'll be asked to list those who drive your car such as household members, employees, learners and others who use your car.
 If one of the listed drivers causes a crash in your car, the at-fault driver will be held accountable for the crash.

 You can add or remove drivers any time and it doesn’t cost anything.
 Adding drivers won’t necessarily change your premium – it will depend on many factors including the driving experience and crash history of all the listed drivers.